Atlanta Product Liability Lawyer

 Manufacturing Defect

-Often a product is designed correctly, but there is some glitch in the manufacturing process that makes it harmful to the consumer.
+Often a product is designed correctly, but there is some glitch in the manufacturing process that makes it an unsafe or defective product harmful to the consumer.
 An example would be if you purchased a lawnmower with a blade that came off while you were mowing your lawn.
 If the blade was loose due to an assembly line issue, you may have a case based on a manufacturing defect.

 Defective Design